sarahannblackledge/GENIUSII/README.md

   4. Go to the 'Contrast' tab on the 'Image Layer Inspector', make sure the CBCT image is highlighted in the left-hand pane by clicking on it, and then select 'Auto' to adjust the default contrast of the CBCT image.
   5. Repeat steps 3 and 4 for the US image (if required).
   6. Set the Opacity of the US image to 0.5 by going to the 'General' tab in the Image Layer Inspector, and typing '50%' in the 'Overlay opacity' textbox.
-  7. Load in the masks with the following order and colormaps:
+  7. Load in the masks in the order listed below.
+The Overlay Opacity should be set to 50% (see step 6), and the visibility should be set to 'off' by clicking the eye icon next to the transparency slider under the structure name in the left-hand pane.
+The colormap can be set to the specified mask by selecting the 'Color Map' tab in the Image Layer inspector, and selecting the appropriate map in the colormap list.

       PTV45_1:	gold mask